The Cyclorama: Virtual Reality in the 1800s

 Das ganze, in Eisen errichtete Gebäude würde einen Gesamtraum von 3850 Quadratmeter einnehmen und hätte eine Höhe von 25 Meter mit einer Fassade von zirka 40 Meter Länge und 30 Meter Höhe, auf der ich in symbolischen Bildern alle Dörfer des Oberengadins abbilden würde.

-Es Blieben so noch 3200 Quadratmeter Außenwand übrig, die zur Reklame dienen könnten, aber davon, wie von sehr vielen andern Vorteilen (wie dem Verkaufe unserer ländlichen Produkte, den Namen der im Panorama selbst Platz findenden Gasthöfe usw.) spreche ich jetzt nicht, da man sich dieselben leicht vorstellen kann und sie zudem abhängig sind von den Eingebungen, die gewiß von den interessierten Kreisen in Überfluß kommen werden.
+Es blieben so noch 3200 Quadratmeter Außenwand übrig, die zur Reklame dienen könnten, aber davon, wie von sehr vielen andern Vorteilen (wie dem Verkaufe unserer ländlichen Produkte, den Namen der im Panorama selbst Platz findenden Gasthöfe usw.) spreche ich jetzt nicht, da man sich dieselben leicht vorstellen kann und sie zudem abhängig sind von den Eingebungen, die gewiß von den interessierten Kreisen in Überfluß kommen werden.

 An der letzten Weltausstellung von Paris im Jahre 1889 hatte man 25 500 000 Besucher und in den fünf Monaten, während welchen der Eiffelturm in Betrieb war, erzielte man einem Gewinn von 5 500 000 Franken.
 Es genügen diese beredten Zahlen, um einen Begriff von dem Besuchsstrome der künftigen Ausstellung im Jahre 1900 zu geben, welche allgemein dafür angesehen wird, daß sie die vergangene in jeder Beziehung bei weitem übertreffen werde, infolge der offiziellen Teilnahme aller Rationen der Welt.

 Letzte praktische, definitive Studien und die Vermehrung der bemalten Fläche um mehrere tausend Quadratmeter haben meinen ersten Voranschlag notwendigerweise abgeändert.
 Für das zum Unternehmen notwendige Kapital glaube ich nun, daß ein Voranschlag von 500 000 Franken den Erfolg sicherstellen könne.
 Diese Summe soll durch Aktien gezeichnet werden.
 Alle nötigen Auslagen werden durch eine, von den Aktionären erwählte Kommission geprüft, von der ich das Geld, je nachdem ich dessen allmählich bedarf, verlangen werde.
 Für die ersten Arbeiten brauche ich nicht mehr als 50 000 Franken.
 Ich verlange für mein Werk keinerlei vorausgehende Vergütung.
-Sowie die Aktionäre ihr volles Kapital erhalten, werde ich mitt 25 Prozent am Gewinne teilhaben bis zu einem Reingewinn von einer halben Million, dann d. h. von einer halben Million Reingewinnes aufwärts, mit 50 Prozent.
+Sowie die Aktionäre ihr volles Kapital erhalten, werde ich mit 25 Prozent am Gewinne teilhaben bis zu einem Reingewinn von einer halben Million, dann, d. h. von einer halben Million Reingewinnes aufwärts, mit 50 Prozent.

 Als Garantie kann die Gesellschaft eine Kommission ernennen, welche nach Belieben von dem Fortschreiten meines Wertes Kenntnis nehmen kann.
 Mein Name, mein Charakter und meine Stellung in der Kunst werden gleichfalls für mich bürgen.